What is flow cytometry?

 What are the uses of flow cytometry in veterinary medicine?

+Flow cytometry is incorporated into automated hematology analyzers to count and group cells within a blood sample.
 Another use for flow cytometry is the characterization of cellular subpopulations.
-For example, it may be difficult on occasion to distinguish benign from malignant (cancerous) lymphocytes (a type of white blood cell) within a blood or tissue sample based on microscopic cellular features alone.
-Using flow cytometry and antibodies to specific proteins on the lymphocyte cell membrane, the lymphocytes present within a sample can be broken down into subpopulations.
-The presence of many different subpopulations of lymphocytes would be more consistent with a benign inflammatory or reactive process, whereas the presence of a uniform population would be supportive of a malignant lymphocyte population.
+For example, it may be difficult to distinguish benign from malignant (cancerous) lymphocytes (a type of white blood cell) within a blood or tissue sample based on microscopic cellular features alone.
+Using flow cytometry and antibodies to specific proteins on the lymphocyte cell membrane, the lymphocytes present in a sample can be broken down into subpopulations.
+The presence of many different subpopulations of lymphocytes is more consistent with a benign inflammatory or reactive process, whereas the presence of a uniform population is supportive of a malignant lymphocyte population.

 Can flow cytometry be done in general veterinary practice?